About Us

 About Tebughna Foundation

-Through generous contributions from Tyonek Native Corporation, and donations from partner organizations and individuals, TF is able to continue its mission to provide funding for education, and community and cultural programs.
+Through generous contributions from Tyonek Native Corporation, and donations from partner organizations and individuals, TF is able to continue its mission to provide funding for scholarships, Dena’ina language and culture programs, and community development.
 With your support, we are able to keep a positive outlook on the future.
 We are heartened by the successes of TNC shareholders and NVT tribal citizens.

 To all those who continue support the Tebughna Foundation, “Chiqinik” (Thank You).